s-eths/roblox-403-bypasser/README.md

 # Roblox Error Code 403 Bypasser
-Bypasses roblox's ban evade system
+Bypasses roblox's ban evade system, created in python.

 ## How to run (WINDOWS)
 - Download or clone this repo